tamlut-modnys/curriculum/ha-23-3/ha4/lesson4.md

 ### Working with Tapes

-Tapes have many useful library utilities, which you can reference fully here: https://docs.urbit.org/language/hoon/reference/stdlib/4b
+Tapes have many useful library utilities, which you can [reference fully here.](https://docs.urbit.org/language/hoon/reference/stdlib/4b)

 You can convert an atom of any aura to a tape with `scow`: